ingl3585/react-lift-state/intro-to-state.md

 - Take a few minutes to think about and write your answers to the following questions:
   - What do we use `props` for?
-  - How does the receiving Component organize the `props` it is passed?
   - What limitations do `props` have?
   - Is there any best practice you can think of when creating a `prop`?